RyanCHolder/Behavior-Change-Personalized-Messages/README.md

 * Use embed.py to generate embeddings for the user data.
 * Use model_gen.py in train mode to create the neural network model
-* Use nn_guess.py to get behavior suggestions from the neural network LLM suggestions:
+* Use nn_guess.py to get behavior suggestions from the neural network
+* Use message_templates.py to create a basic message suggestion to the user based on the neural network's output LLM suggestions:
 * Use prep_vector_store.py to create a vector store and upload the two json files
 * Use llm_guess.py to create the behavior suggestions from the llm